nashamri/spacemacs-theme/README.md

 This toggles a background color for the comment lines.

+* `spacemacs-theme-org-agenda-height`:

+This toggles the use of varying org agenda heights.

 * `spacemacs-theme-org-height`:

 This toggles the use of varying org headings heights.